Palmer Station Timeline

 Winter 2005

-Manager: Jim Slaughter, population 38/20 (photo)
+Manager: Jim Slaughter, population 38/20 (list and photos).

-Woods Hole (WHOI) establishes a webcam in preparation for the planned Polar Remote Interactive Marine Observatory (PRIMO) project
+Woods Hole (WHOI) establishes a webcam in preparation for the planned Polar Remote Interactive Marine Observatory (PRIMO) project.